Santa Inc.: Reception

-Santa Inc. was universally panned by audiences and critics who derided the miniseries' script, tone, messages and humor despite praising the stop-motion animation.
+Santa Inc. was universally panned by audiences and critics who derided the miniseries' script, tone, messages and humor despite praising the stop-motion animation and voice acting.
 Daniel D'Addario of Variety wrote that the miniseries' reliance on raunchy humor led to it "feeling dour and heavy, a televised lump of coal".
-He felt that telling jokes about reindeer being methamphetamine addicts and Mrs. Claus being a stripper "doesn’t say anything, really; it just suggests a readiness to provoke".
+He felt that telling jokes about reindeer being methamphetamine addicts and Mrs. Claus being a stripper "doesn't say anything, really; it just suggests a readiness to provoke".
 D'Addario was more approving of plot elements about a female character seeking to rise in a hostile workplace.

 Writing for The Hollywood Reporter, Daniel Fienberg praised the parody of corporate culture but called the sexual jokes "repetitive and self-satisfied".
 He also did not find the humor to have good shock value, unlike a recent Christmas special of Big Mouth.
 Mira Fox of The Forward gave Santa Inc. a negative review, criticizing the massive amount of some raunchy humor and Holocaust jokes, a poor plot, some lazy stereotypes of Jews and an ultimately poor message of the miniseries, saying "You might think that this Christmas series made by two famous Jews would have some greater message about antisemitism or Christianity's hegemony in the U.S. But instead Silverman, too, has reduced Jewishness to a handful of hackneyed stereotypes in Santa, Inc."

 Joel Keller in an article for Decider wrote that the miniseries is "more raunchy than it is merry", and came close to being "gratuitously dirty", but praised the story and the miniseries' take on gender politics.
 Barbara Ellen of The Guardian described the miniseries as "a festive-themed and potty-mouthed Wallace and Gromit" and wrote "I'm not about to argue for comedy with a swear jar, and profanity is to be expected from an adult animation featuring Silverman and Rogen, but in Santa Inc it's such a relentless bombardment of pointless crudity ("It's Christmas fucking Eve"; "You token elf cunt"), the humour is all but flattened, as if by a descending Monty Python foot made of hard old plasticine."

-Seth Rogen was the subject to criticism when he claimed that the generally negative reception, the miniseries received, was review bombing by "tens of thousands of white supremacists".
+Seth Rogen was the subject to criticism when he claimed that the generally negative reception the miniseries received was review bombing by "tens of thousands of white supremacists".
 Some viewers also have said that Santa Inc. is very similar to Syfy's The Pole which is another 2021 Canadian-American adult-oriented Christmas-themed satirical black comedy fantasy television miniseries about the political power struggle of becoming Santa Claus.
 The only difference in The Pole is the rivalry between Santa and his oldest son Jack (also known as "Black Jack") who only wants to become the new Santa so that he could have total control of the North Pole.